-17.17.2.4 Hazardous Chemical Officer
+17.17.2.5 Hazardous Chemical Officer

-The Hazardous Chemical Officer is appointed by the Dean of Math & Sciences and such appointment is based upon the unique qualifications required for the position.
+The Hazardous Chemical Officer is appointed by the Dean of Math & Sciences on a semester basis and such appointment is based upon the unique qualifications required for the assignment.

-17.17.2.5 Grant Positions
+17.17.2.6 Grant Assignments

 In most cases, an awarded grant will already have identified those faculty members who shall undertake additional duties under the grant based upon their unique qualifications for the duty.
 In those cases where the grant will award extra duty contracts or reassigned time units to unit members not already identified, then the procedures outlined in the grant for the selection of those individuals shall prevail.
-When such procedures or qualifications are not explicitly stated in the grant, all positions must be advertised to all unit members via the campus email system for a minimum of five (5) business days prior to the position being assigned and all unit members must have an opportunity to apply.
+When such procedures or qualifications are not explicitly stated in the grant, all positions must be advertised to all unit members via the campus email system for a minimum of three (3) business days prior to the position being assigned and all unit members must have an opportunity to apply.
+Unless stipulated otherwise in the grant, the final appointment to the assignment shall be made by the Vice President for Academic Services or the Vice President for Student Services.

-17.18 District Mandated Additional DE Training Courses
+17.18 District Mandated Additional DE Distance Education/Online Training Courses